egoist/rollup-plugin-postcss/README.md

 }
 ```

-Then you can `import './your-stylus.styl` files!
+Then you can `import './your-stylus.styl'`!

 ## License